daniel-p-gonzalez/bon/README.md

 # Introduction

 Bon is a programming language designed with simplicity, performance, and safety in mind.
-If you just want a quick look at the language, you can start [here](docs/ch01-03-quick-tour.md).
+If you just want a quick tour of the language, you can start [here](docs/ch01-03-quick-tour.md).

 ## Simplicity

-In all aspects of its design, Bon aims to be both succinct, yet readable.
+In all aspects of its design, Bon aims to be succinct, yet readable.

+Code written in Bon tends to look similar to a scripting language such as Ruby or Python:

 ```ruby
 def fibonacci(x)